How to Lock a Notion Database: Secure and Protect Your Data

 • Owner has full control over the database, including the ability to modify permissions.

-• Viewer has read-only access to the database.
+• Viewer has read-only access.

-To password-protect a page in Notion:
+To lock a page in Notion:

 1. Navigate to the page you want to secure.